swerb420/ai-content/README.md

 # AI Content Factory

-A minimal Python system to generate social media content with OpenAI GPT and DALL·E 3.
-Images fall back to Fal.ai and videos can be generated with Veo when available.
+A minimal Python system that generates social media content with OpenAI GPT and DALL·E 3.
+Fallbacks to Fal.ai or Veo ensure reliable imagery and video.

 ## Quick Start